 A stockholder (also known as a shareholder) is the owner of one or more shares of a corporation's capital stock.
 A stockholder is considered to be separate from the corporation and therefore has limited liability for the corporation's obligations.

 Examples of Stockholders

-The owner of a corporation's common stock is referred to as a common stockholder.
-The common stockholders elect the corporation's board of directors and will vote on very significant transactions such as merging the corporation with another corporation.
-Generally it is the common stockholders who become wealthy when a corporation becomes increasingly more successful.
+An owner of a corporation's shares of common stock is referred to as a common stockholder.
+The common stockholders elect the corporation's board of directors and will vote on certain transactions such as merging the corporation with another corporation.
+Generally, it is the common stockholders who become wealthy when a corporation becomes increasingly successful.

-The amounts paid by the original stockholders are reported as paid-in (or contributed) capital within the stockholders' equity section of the corporation's balance sheet.
+The amounts paid to the corporation by the original stockholders are reported as paid-in (or contributed) capital within the stockholders' equity section of the corporation's balance sheet.